ivanscorral/secure-file-sharing-backend/README.md

 ## Installation

 1. Clone the repository: `git clone https://github.com/ivanscorral/secure-file-sharing-backend.git`
-2. .git`
-3. Navigate to the project directory: `cd secure-file-sharing-backend`
+2. Navigate to the project directory: `cd secure-file-sharing-backend`
-4. Install dependencies: `npm install` or `pnpm install`
+3. Install dependencies: Run `npm install` or `pnpm install`
-5. Configure environment variables: Copy the `.env.example` file to `.env` and fill in the required details.
+4. Configure Environment: Copy `.env.example` to `.env` and fill in the required variables.
-6. Start the server: `npm start`
+5. Start the server: Execute `npm start`

 ## Usage

-See the [API documentation](docs/api.md) for details on available endpoints and how to interact with the system.
+Refer to the [API documentation](docs/api.md) for a complete guide on available endpoints and usage instructions.

 ## Contributing

-Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project.
+Contributions are encouraged!
+For guidelines on how to contribute, please read [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Documentation

-- [File Upload Flow](docs/file-upload-flow.md): Detailed description of the file upload process, including client-server interactions and encryption handling.
+- [File Upload Flow](docs/file-upload-flow.md): In-depth guide covering the file upload process, including client-server interactions and encryption.

+## FAQ

+- **How do I report a bug?**
+  - Use the GitHub Issues for reporting bugs.

+- **Is it possible to extend the file expiration time?**
+  - No, once the file is uploaded, the expiration time cannot be changed.

+- **How secure is the file encryption?**
+  - Files are encrypted using AES, which is a secure and widely used encryption standard.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.
+This project is under the MIT License.
+See [LICENSE](LICENSE) file for more details.

 ## Contact

-For questions, issues, or feedback, please [open an issue](https://github.com/ivanscorral/secure-file-sharing/issues) or contact the maintainer directly.
+For inquiries, issues, or feedback, please [open an issue](https://github.com/ivanscorral/secure-file-sharing-backend/issues).

 ---

-Made with ❤️ by Iván Sánchez Corral.
-2023.
+Made with ❤️ by Iván Sánchez Corral, 2023.